 To left under Participating Records you can see the records that are being used in the calculations of the goals.

-Also, goal management in Dynamics 365 can be used for parent and child goals.
+Goal management in Dynamics 365 can also be used for parent and child goals.
 Child goals need to be for the same goal metric, and time-frame in order to roll-up to the parent goal, but could be owned by different users.
 For example, a customer service manager may have a goal to resolve 200 cases per month.
 If they have four employees, each customer service representative could be responsible for a child goal of resolving 50 cases that will then roll-up to the parent goal of 200 cases for the entire department.